tristanseifert/Avocado/README.md

 # Avocado
 A native OS X Lightroom alternative, with support for RAW file processing via `LibRaw.`

+## Building
+The app can be built as normally via Xcode.
+All dependencies (installed via CocoaPods, and git submodules) must be installed beforehand, however.
+Several dependencies must also be built:

+### LibRaw
+Execute `./configure` followed by `make all` in the LibRaw directory.
+The library is automagically built, and Xcode will link with the dylib.

+### LCMS
+Execute `./configure` followed by `make all` in the lcms2-2.7 directory.
+The library is automagically built, and Xcode will link with the dylib.

+### After all dependencies
+Do not forget to execute the `fix_dependencies_rpath.sh` script in the Dependencies folder, after compiling and building any dependencies.
+This will fix up paths in these libraries so that they can be properly linked, and will not cause a dylib error at runtime.

 ## Licensing
 Avocado is released under the terms of the simplified three-clause BSD license, as reproduced below: